Sasaki-Einstein Geometry, GK Geometry and the AdS/CFT correspondence

 For the case of $n=2$, the extremal problem is associated with $AdS_5\times Y_5$ solutions of type IIB supergravity and gives a precise geometric realization of $a$-maximization.
 Similarly, when $n=3$, the above extremal problem is associated with supersymmetric solutions of $D=11$ supergravity of the form $AdS_4\times Y_7$ and provides a geometric realization of F-extremization (which was found later).

-As mentioned, the volume \eqref{susyactvol} is a holomorphic invariant.
-This is particularly clear in the case of quasi-regular $\xi$, since the volume is then just a Chern number.
 In order to carry out the extremization one needs to be able to compute the volume as a function of $\xi$, and there are several ways to do this.
 A general formula was given in \cite{Martelli:2006yb} based on resolving the singularity of the cone over the Sasaki space and then applying localization.
-It was also explained in \cite{Martelli:2006yb} how the volume can be computed as limit of a certain index character that is constructed from the holomorphic functions on the cone.
-Another way was presented in appendix E of \cite{Gauntlett:2019pqg} as a by-product of analysing GK geometry.
+The volume can also be computed as the limit of a certain index character which is constructed from the holomorphic functions on the cone \cite{Martelli:2006yb}.
+Another way appears in appendix E of \cite{Gauntlett:2019pqg} as a by-product of GK geometry.

 In the toric case it is also possible to write down a very explicit formula in terms of the toric data \cite{Martelli:2005tp}.
 A basis of the $U(1)^{n+1}$ symmetry is chosen so that the holomorphic volume form is only charged under $\partial_{\varphi_1}$.
 The choice of an R-symmetry vector $\xi$ is specified by a vector $\vec{b}=(b_1,\dots,b_{n+1})$, with $b_1$ distinguished.
-The toric geometry is specified by the vectors $\{\v_a=(1,\w_a)\in\Z^{n+1}\mid a=1,\ldots,d\}$.
-For example, in the $n=2$ case, associated with $Y_5$, we have
+The toric geometry is specified by the troic data $\v_a$.
+For example, when $n=2$, associated with $Y_5$, we have

 where $[\cdot,\cdot,\cdot]$ denotes a $3\times 3$ determinant.
 Here the facets are ordered anti-clockwise around the polyhedral cone, and we cyclically identify $\v_{d+1}\equiv \v_1$, $\v_0\equiv \v_d$.
 We should also set $b_1=n+1$ and then extremize over the remaining components of $\vec{b}$.
-An analogous, but more complicated explicit expression for the case of $n=4$, associated with $Y_7$, can be found in \cite{Gauntlett:2019roi}.
+An analogous expression when $n=4$, associated with $Y_7$, can be found in \cite{Gauntlett:2019roi}.